Senior Technical Product Manager - API • SE Ranking

 Results

-- SEO professionals querying data via natural language on ChatGPT, Claude, and Gemini
+- SEO professionals querying live data in natural language on ChatGPT, Claude, and Gemini

-- Opened AI agent and no-code markets (n8n, Make.com)
+- Opened the AI-agent and no-code markets (n8n, Make)

-- Created new acquisition channel independent of traditional marketing
+- Created a new acquisition channel independent of traditional marketing

 Lessons Learned

-- Fail fast, iterate faster: V1 was wrong, but we learned in 3 weeks what might have taken 6 months of planning to hypothesize.
-The cost of V1 was low; the learnings were invaluable.
+- Fail fast, iterate faster: V1 was wrong, but I learned in weeks what might have taken months of planning to hypothesize.
+The cost was low; the learnings were invaluable.

-- Friction kills products: Same core technology, completely different outcomes.
+- Friction kills products: same core engine, completely different outcomes.
 V1→V2 was a packaging change, not a technical rebuild.
-Sometimes the product isn't the problem—the delivery is.
+Sometimes the product isn't the problem — the delivery is.

-- Listen to the users who succeed: The signal was in our happiest users, not our churned ones.
+- Listen to the users who succeed: the signal was in my happiest users, not my churned ones.
 Those who completed V1 setup loved the product.
-That told us what to protect in V2.
+That told me what to protect in V2.

-- First-mover advantage is real: Being first to ship MCP in our space established us as the default choice—but only because V2 made it easy to adopt.
+- First-mover advantage is real: being first to ship MCP in our space made SE Ranking the default choice — but only because V2 made it easy to adopt.

-- Find the real user: We thought we were building for developers but found product-market fit with SEO professionals.
-The best insight came from watching who actually used it, not who we designed it for.
+- Find the real user: I thought I was building for developers but found product-market fit with SEO professionals.
+The best insight came from watching who actually used it, not who I designed it for.